 Landlord’s Maintenance and Repairs.

 Landlord Obligations Generally.
 Subject to Section 15, Landlord shall maintain, repair, and replace, as necessary, all portions of the Building and the Land not required to be maintained by Tenant, including those items listed on Exhibit D as “Landlord Maintenance Obligations – Non-Recoverable” (at Landlord’s sole cost) and “Landlord Maintenance Obligations – Recoverable” (which may be included as Operating Expenses to the extent permitted under Section 6).
 Landlord’s maintenance, repair, and replacement activities will be at a level substantially similar to other similar class buildings in the area.
 Landlord warrants the operation of the Premises, including all Building systems, including any HVAC existing as of the Effective Date or installed by Landlord as part of the Work (the “HVAC Systems”), the Base F/LS System (defined in Exhibit D), electrical, plumbing, and lighting (but excluding Tenant’s Property) until the end of the twelfth (12th) full calendar month of the Lease Term.
 Any maintenance, repairs, and/or replacements (other than routine maintenance within the scope of Tenant’s responsibilities in Section 11) during such period will be performed by Landlord at its sole cost; provided that such warranty will not apply to any non-casualty damage caused by Tenant Parties.
 For any Landlord maintenance, repair, or replacement work, Landlord shall use commercially reasonable efforts to avoid interfering with Tenant’s operations or access to the Premises, perform the work in a good and workmanlike manner, in compliance with Legal Requirements and applicable industry-standard safety practices, and diligently prosecute the work to completion (including restoring any portion of the Premises, as well as any Work, Tenant-Made Alterations, and Tenant’s Property, that were disturbed by Landlord’s work).
-Landlord will not locate any new ducts, pipes, mains, wires, or conduits in any part of the Premises without Tenant’s prior consent.
-Additionally, Landlord shall, at its sole cost, correct (i) design and structural defects during the Lease Term; and (ii) any latent defects during the first five (5) years of the Lease Term (thereafter, such costs may be included in Operating Expenses).
+Landlord will not locate any new ducts, pipes, mains, wires, or conduits that will interfere with the Permitted Use in any part of the Premises without Tenant’s prior consent.
+Additionally, Landlord shall, at its sole cost, correct (i) design and structural defects during the first five (5) years of the Lease Term (thereafter, such costs may be included in the Operating Expenses); and (ii) any latent defects during the first five (5) years of the Lease Term (thereafter, such costs may be included in Operating Expenses).